WeblateOrg/weblate/docs/formats.rst

     :language: json
     :encoding: utf-8

-Nested files are supported as well (see above for requirements), such file can look like:
+Nested files are supported as well (see above for requirements), such a file can look like:

 .. literalinclude:: ../weblate/trans/tests/data/cs-nested.json
     :language: json